HesselM/flashcam/README.md

 # FlashCam:
-Simulated video streaming Library for a Raspberry Pi Camera utilising a Flash in C++.
+C++ Library for the PiCamera.
+Can be used for both video capturing and stills.
+With a 320x240 resolution, video mode is able to reach 120fps on a RPi Zero Wireless.

+In progress: addition of flash in both Capture (working) and Video (todo) mode.

 Based on:
 - [picamera](https://github.com/waveform80/picamera/)